Thunderstone (band): History

 Jens Johansson was unable to make it to the tour, but Status Minor keyboardist Jukka Karinen was able to fill in, and was ultimately asked to join the band before the tour even began.

 In 2009, Thunderstone released their fifth album, Dirt Metal.
-Around this time, Mirka Rantanen founded the side project band Hevisaurus, which has seen heavy media coverage as a children's music band that plays heavy metal.
+Around this time, Mirka Rantanen founded the side project band Hevisaurus, which saw heavy media coverage as a children's music band that plays heavy metal.